arvidn/libtorrent/trunk/docs/manual.rst

 to false they are not freed.
 If they are freed, the torrent_info_ returned by get_torrent_info() will return an object that may be incomplete, that cannot be passed back to `add_torrent()`_ for instance.

+``upnp_ignore_nonrouters`` indicates whether or not the UPnP implementation should ignore any broadcast response from a device whose address is not the configured router for this machine. i.e. it's a way to not talk to other people's routers by mistake.

 pe_settings
 ===========